-Planning a trip to Italy can be a daunting process, particularly if this is the first time that you are preparing to venture out to this beautiful Mediterranean country.
-As someone who has travelled to Italy countless times, and who has lived in Naples at various stages throughout her life, I feel well poised to help you plan your Italian adventure.
+Planning a trip to Italy can be a daunting process.
+This is particularly true if this is the first time that you are preparing to venture out to this beautiful Mediterranean country.

 Why Travel to Italy?

 The appeal of Italy is undisputable.
 This beautiful country is home to some of the greatest cuisine, art, and architecture in the world.

 Italy inspires and enchants like no other.
 A lot of the charm of travelling to Italy lies in the warm, welcoming people of the Mediterranean.

 The country has a diversity that many do not realise.
 Each Italian region has its own distinct culture and personality.